Can Chinese Herbal Medicine Treat Alzheimer’s Disease?

 The FoTi, the Poria mushroom and the Thinleaf milkwort root appear to offer the most scientifically verifiable promise for improving memory and cognition in Alzheimer’s among the Chinese herbs, along with the GATO and Bushenhuatanyizhi formulas.

-Individual diagnosis and treatment
+Chinese medicine’s unique form of diagnosis and treatment

 This said, Chinese herbal medicine is typically applied differently for different people according to the diagnostic study by the Chinese physician.
 The Chinese physician will typically review the flow of Qi and the relative flows or stagnations among the various organs and meridians of the body before concluding on a treatment that fits the individual patient.